remnrem/luna-doc/docs/ref/annotations.md

 This is the preferred (and most flexible) annotation format for generic event/interval-based annotations.
-These are text-based, tab-delimited files that containing _interval-level_ annotations.
+These are text-based, tab-delimited files containing _interval-level_ annotations.

 !!! note
     `.annot` files should be plain-text but need not have the